dkelosky/js-osFtp/README.md

 Right click a file (not a directory) in the Working file set or Project set and 'New Ftp Site...'

-Reference-style:
 ![alt text][newFtpSite]

-[newFtpSite]: https://github.com/dkelosky/js-osFtp/tree/master/images/createNewSite.png "New Ftp Site"
+[newFtpSite]: https://github.com/dkelosky/js-osFtp/tree/master/images/newFtpSite.png "New Ftp Site"

 | Input     | Description                                                                                               |